willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/segundo-projeto-fire-alarm.md

 });
 ```

 Let's validate when we stop our *polling*.
 Let's now use the `spy` method of the sinon to check if the code used the` clearInterval` method to end with the requests.
-For this we will check if the `global.clearInterval` was used once, by accessing the boolean `calledOnce`, which is an internal counter added by the `sinon.spy` method for the tests.
+For this, we will check if the `global.clearInterval` was used once, by accessing the boolean `calledOnce`, which is an internal counter added by the `sinon.spy` method for the tests.

 ```javascript
   ...